JkutkutArchive/JS-Rubik_Cube/README.md

 ### Game:
 Once the start button is pressed, the game will start.
 - Camera movement: Use the mouse to drag the camera around the cube.
+Use the mouse wheel to zoom in and out.
 - When the camera moves over a cube's face, the second canvas will show the face on the bottom right corner.
 Make the desired move using the mouse, dragging the desired piece.
 - Whenever you want to take a screenshot, just press right click on the canvas and select "save image"